 Why it's a great idea:

+The project will bring further inclusivity to the rugby game to promote the growing appetite for female rugby at all ages in the community.
+It will bring the opportunity for other people in the community to want to visit the club and not have the worry of not having suitable facilities to use for the basic needs in life.
+The club already has over 1000 members.
 It will support the club in aspiring to have other community groups use the facilities not just for rugby but other sports and community activities.
 We already support community groups including a cycling club, Brownie and Guide Groups, baby toddler group, guide dogs training for the blind and a hockey club.

 Steps to get it done:

+The club is a community club and actively support other community groups to use the facilities to develop community cohesion with a healthy life style and well being through sport engagement.
 We inspire to continue this journey through the volunteer committee developing the facilities for all in the community and have further aspirational projects for the club, including a lift, so all have access to the first floor function rooms of the building so we can offer further community groups our facilities.

 Post a Comment